 Yet, one thing we need to remember is Jesus flipped tables and cracked a whip in the Temple of God - THAT is where He popped off (Matthew 21:12-13; John 2:13-17)!
 He didn't roll up in Caesar's palace flipping tables and screaming, "THIS PALACE BELONGS TO MY FATHER, SUCKAH!
 I CLAIM IT UNDER THE AUTHORITY OF GOD!
 SAY SUM'THIN!
 WHAT?!!!"
 (Even though He had all of the power, ability and potential authority to do so!)

 God is a gentleman, and Jesus operated under the will and in the nature of His Father - never taking liberties that would ruin His witness.
 God the Father may compel, but He will never FORCE anyone to love and serve Him and, as such, WE (as Believers) can't force anyone to love and serve Him!
-We are to win souls by living a life reflective of God and staying true to the convictions we claim to hold.
-I repeat: WE ARE TO WIN SOULS BY LIVING A LIFE REFLECTIVE OF GOD AND STAYING TRUE TO THE CONVICTIONS WE CLAIM TO HOLD!
+We are to glorify God by living a life reflective of God and staying true to the convictions we claim to hold.
+I repeat: WE ARE TO GLORIFY GOD BY LIVING A LIFE REFLECTIVE OF GOD AND STAYING TRUE TO THE CONVICTIONS WE CLAIM TO HOLD!
 (Tweet alert!
 Credit truthandfire.com, please!)
-Once we have the opportunity to witness through verbal or written discourse, we can most certainly do that.
+Once we have the opportunity to share the Gospel through verbal or written discourse, we can and should most certainly do that.
 That part is extremely important, don't get me wrong.
 But how we live our lives and our behavior should be just as important.
 I believe Kim could have done much more to glorify God by simply resigning, peacefully and respectfully.
 Who can know whether God explicitly told her to handle her convictions in the way that she did?
-But, from what I know of God, I wouldn't say it was likely.
+But, from what I know of God’s Word, I wouldn't say it was likely.
 At the end of the day, we need to be certain our motive for everything we do is to glorify God and to be excellent witnesses for Him.
 So, taking a few lessons I gathered from Kim's experience, below I share my thoughts on how We (Believers of Christ) should handle our faith-based convictions professionally and as subjects of our existing government.

 1) When Christians Should Resign